Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Spectral.typ

 	$ A = mat(-1, 1, 0; 1, -1, 0; 0, 0, 3) $
 ]
 #solution[
-	$A$ is diagonalizable by virtue of @Symmetric-is-diagonalizable.
-	The eigenvalues can be retrieved from:
+	$A$ is diagonalizable by virtue of @Classes-always-diagonalizable The eigenvalues can be retrieved from:

 	$ det(A - lambda I) =